 Don’t let these forged Instagram accounts fool you.

-To know if an influencer account has fake followers, you can find out these 2 more red flags.
+To know if an influencer account has fake followers, check these 2 red flags.

 1. The influencer account has high followers but a low engagement rate